Skip to Main Content

 undefined

 Another example may be the function \(x^2 +1\).
-This function takes every input and squares it, then adds it by 1.
+The \(x\) represents whatever you input into the function-- or in other words, whatever number you give to the machine.
+This function takes every input and squares it, then adds 1 to it.

 means that the name of the function is \(f\) and the input is \(x\).
 The output is what it is equal to.